The World Series of Beer Pong X

 What is the structure of the tournament?

-- Jan.1 – (Registration): All teams check in to the Flamingo and register with WSOBP Staff.
+- Jan.1 – (Registration): All teams check in to the host hotel and register with WSOBP Staff.

 - Jan.2 – (Prelims): Each team plays 6 randomly-paired games (tentative)